davidgasquez/sybil-detection-pond-challenge/docs/competition.md

 - The training dataset distribution of Sybil wallet is not the same as in the test set.
 Training is around 3% while test is around 10%.
 - The training data contains some wallets that are contracts or well known wallets (CEX, etc).
-- We have an Humanity Score for each test wallet.
-The score is between 0 and 100 (likely human).
-We can't trust 0's to be all sybil but we can trust 100's to be all human.
-There is a range of scores for human wallets we can add to the postprocessing step.